 - Additional Requirements (garden, parking, garage?)

-- Affordability (rent, level of deposit, tenancy application costs and when these payments are required, council tax, running costs indicated on the property’s EPC)
+- Affordability (rent, level of deposit, and when these payments are required, council tax, likely service running costs these are indicated on the property’s EPC)

 - Pets, not all landlords will accept pets and if they do, you may be required to have carpets and the property professionally cleaned as part of the terms of your tenancy

 - Housing Benefit, not all landlords will consider or have the ability, because of mortgagors conditions to rent the property to tenants on DDS benefits

 - Tenancy, Unless otherwise stated properties are let on an Assured Shorthold Tenancy, under the Housing Act 1988 and you will be making a commitment for a minimum fixed term of six months.

 - Smoking will not be permitted within the property, in the majority of cases